KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 ## Delegation: depths of authority

-Some entities, such as governments, have the authority to issue claims but choose to delegate that authority to other entities.
+Some entities, such as governments, have the authority to issue claims themselves but choose to delegate that authority to other entities.

 **Examples:**